Ryan Williams (women's soccer): TCU Horned Frogs

-Williams made 80 appearances (79 starts) during four years with the TCU Horns Frogs.
+Williams made 80 appearances (79 starts) during four years with the TCU Horned Frogs.
 She was converted from midfielder to defender in college and named to the Big 12 Conference All-Newcomer Team after making 19 appearances (18 starts) as a freshman in 2014.
 She provided a team-high 5 assists in 19 games in her sophomore season in 2015.
 TCU lost in the opening round of the Big 12 tournament in her first two seasons.
 Williams made 2 assists in 20 starts in her junior season in 2016, missing one game.
 She helped TCU reach the final of the Big 12 tournament, where they lost to West Virginia 3–2 in overtime.
 TCU nevertheless qualified for the NCAA tournament for the first time in school history, falling to Texas A&M 1–0 in the first round.

 Williams recorded a career-high six assists in 22 games in her senior season in 2017.
 In the Big 12 tournament, she made her penalty kicks in back-to-back shootout victories over Kansas and West Virginia.
 Head coach Eric Bell placed Williams as the fifth penalty taker "because we know she's got ice water in her veins".
 In the Big 12 championship game, Williams scored the only goal of her college career, with the help of a penalty, in a 2–1 loss to Baylor.
 TCU again qualified for the NCAA tournament, where they fell 2–1 to Arizona in the first round.
 Williams received All-Big 12 first-team honors at the end of the season.